 Scientists who study epigenetics are able to determine how factors outside of genetic makeup influence health – how genes are affected beyond the DNA sequence.
 For example, issues like smoking, poor diet, toxins, chronic stress, and microbes, can all influence gene expression and increase the risk of certain diseases.
 Epigenetics are also factors that determine whether a genetic vulnerability will be expressed or not.
 For example, you may have a genetic vulnerability to cancer, but it may not be expressed unless you drink alcohol, smoke, or are exposed to pesticides.

 Epigenetic factors can be passed from generation to generation.
 Therefore, your dietary choices and toxic exposure can affect the health and development of your future children–and even your children’s children.
 These epigenetic factors can contribute to conditions like depression, anxiety, addiction, hyperactivity, attention deficit, cardiovascular disease, mental retardation, and cancer.

 4. Organic Food is Higher in Certain Nutrients

 Organic vegetables and fruits have proven to contain higher amounts of many nutrients like iron, magnesium, vitamin C, and other antioxidants.
 The cancer-fighting properties that make plant foods so beneficial are included in greater concentrations in organic varieties.

-On the same note, organic meat and their byproducts are free of hormones and antibiotics that can cause disease and contribute to bacterial resistance and they are also richer in nutrients like the powerful cancer fighting antioxidant CLA and omega-3s that are needed for a healthy brain and heart.
+On the same note, organic meat and its byproducts are free of hormones and antibiotics that can cause disease and contribute to bacterial resistance and they are also richer in nutrients like powerful cancer-fighting antioxidant CLA and omega-3s that are needed for a healthy brain and heart.